nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/youtube/index.md

 ![img](./figure-14-2-DVJHFDA4.png)

-## S2 - Propose high-level design and get buy-in
+## Step 2 - Propose high-level design and get buy-in

 As discussed previously, the interviewer recommended leveraging existing cloud services instead of building everything from scratch.
 CDN and blob storage are the cloud services we will leverage.
 Some readers might ask why not building everything by ourselves?
 Reasons are listed below: